-The work that Bladex, as a socially responsible company, develops in the market is consistent with the values that govern corporate behavior.
-Beyond its economic function, Bladex plays an important role as a development agent in the communities in which it has the privilege of working.
-In view of that role, in 2013, the Bank decided to set up the Fundación Crece Latinoamérica.
-Since 2014, it has become the executing arm of the Bank's social work, both in Panama and in the rest of the Region, working in association with various NGOs and government institutions.
+The work that Bladex as a socially responsible company develops in the market is consistent with the values that govern corporate behavior.
+Beyond its economic function, Bladex plays an important role as a development agent in the communities in which it has the privilege of working, so in view of that it decided to establish, in 2013, the Fundación Crece Latinoamérica-Gonzalo Menéndez Duque foundation.
+Since 2014, the Foundation has carried out the Bank's social work, both in Panama and in the rest of the Region in which the Bank operates, working in association with various NGOs and government institutions.

-Beginning in 2011, the Bank joined the United Nations Global Compact.
-The principles of the Global Compact are reflected in the initiatives that the Bank has implemented and its promotion of an organizational culture based on the clearly defined values in the Bank's Code of Ethics.
-These values include respect for human rights in all its manifestations, transparency of the Bank's business, as well as the adoption of programs that promote greater environmental responsibility and motivate the Bank's employees to actively participate in the social work promoted by the Bank.
+Beginning in 2012, the Bank joined the United Nations Global Compact.
+The principles of the Global Compact are reflected in the initiatives that the Bank has implemented, promoting an organizational culture framed by clearly defined values in the Code of Ethics, with respect for human rights in all its manifestations, in the transparency of the business, as well as in the adoption of programs that promote greater environmental responsibility and motivate the active participation of employees in the social works that the Bank promotes.